New Guide: How Focus Works in Albion Online - maximize your 10k daily points.

 How to Use Albion Market Data

-Every profit calculator, flipping tool, and crafting advisor you use on Albion Codex is reading the same underlying price feed: the Albion Online Data Project, or AODP.
-This guide explains where those numbers come from, how to tell when a price is stale, and how to turn a wall of buy orders into a craft that actually pays.
+Every profit calculator, flipping tool, and crafting advisor you use on Albion Codex is reading the same underlying price feed: the Albion Online Data Project, or AODP - plus, increasingly, prices captured by our own players through the Codex Client.
+This guide explains where those numbers come from, how to tell when a price is stale, what the Codex badge and the violet “Est.” pill mean, and how to turn a wall of buy orders into a craft that actually pays.

 Part 01